 For someone not familiar with explosive flavours of Georgian cuisine this might look like a bog standard roast chicken with cranberry sauce but let me tell you it’s NOTHING like it.

-And although the chicken itself is only seasoned with salt and pepper, the blackberry sauce carries such a flavour punch you will be blown away.
-After you recover you will want to bottle this sauce up and pour it over everything.
+And although the chicken itself is only seasoned with salt and pepper, the blackberry sauce carries a flavour punch that will you blown away.
+You will want to bottle this sauce up and pour it over everything.
 It is the most exciting thing that happened in my kitchen in a long time!

 - 1 small chicken 3 lbs